 THE OPINION OF SEAC

 SEAC has formulated its opinion on the proposed restriction based on an evaluation of the information related to socio-economic impacts documented in the Annex XV report and submitted by interested parties as well as other available information as recorded in the Background Document.
-SEAC considers that the proposed restriction on intentionally-added microplastics is the most appropriate Union wide measure to address the identified risks, as concluded by RAC, taking into account the proportionality of its socio-economic benefits to its socio-economic costs provided that the scope or conditions are modified, as proposed by RAC and SEAC, as demonstrated in the justification supporting this opinion.
+SEAC considers that the proposed restriction on intentionally-added microplastics is the most appropriate Union wide measure to address the identified risks, as concluded by RAC, taking into account the proportionality of its socio-economic benefits to its socio-economic costs provided that the scope or conditions are modified, as proposed by SEAC, as demonstrated in the justification supporting this opinion.

 The conditions of the restriction proposed by SEAC are: